 With these prize elements missing, a lot of sales reps will overcompensate.
 They’ll force rapport and try too hard.
 A study by Gong.io showed that top sales reps do not mirror their prospects.
 While it may seem counterintuitive, by not seeking approval from the prospect, sales reps were more likely to gain approval.

 5. Have a Plan.From subject matter experts and sales reps, to directors and account managers, when moving to remote conferencing, many of us have multiple people on a call.
 This is an opportunity to miss social cues simply because non-verbals are limited or don’t exist.
 Multiple people talking at once or a series of awkward silences can make your call feel unorganized.
 Before your call, plan who is going to talk and when.
 Perhaps you designate a leader for the call or you focus on rotating speakers during a Q&A. Regardless of your strategy, be deliberate about who is contributing and when.

-6. Keep their attention.In person, your prospects will feel obligated to pay attention to you.
+6. Keep their attention.In person, your prospective leads will feel obligated to pay attention to you.
 Even if your pitch is 10 minutes too long, chances are you’ll both be there for the duration of the virtual meeting.

 Digitally, you’re significantly more likely to lose the attention of your prospects if your pitch allows it.
 When moving to a new platform, consider shifts you may need to make in your delivery and script.
 Focus on being entertaining, crisp, and concise.

 7. Set concrete next steps.